luxfi/docs/docs/dapps/smart-contracts/using-foundry-with-the-lux-c-chain.md

 ## Local Workflow

-The Fuji workflow above can be adapted to a Local Network by doing following:
+The Testnet workflow above can be adapted to a Local Network by doing following:

-In a new terminal navigate to your [Lux Network Runner](../../subnets/network-runner.md) directory.
+In a new terminal navigate to your [Lux Network Runner](../../subnets/netrunner.md) directory.

 ```zsh
 cd /path/to/Lux-Network-Runner